mrc-ide/individual/joss/paper.md

-the model dynamics. hybridModels [@Fernando:2020] has similar capabilities but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to simulate transmission to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.
+the model dynamics. hybridModels [@Fernando:2020] has similar capabilities but is fully implemented in R. epinet [@Groendyke:2018] and EpiDynamics [@Baquero:2020] are other R packages with similar functionality. nosoi [@Lequime:2020] is an agent-based simulation framework designed to generate synthetic data for phylogenetic analysis, with specialized data structures for this purpose.

 EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020] also simulate epidemics on